pablosesteban/SPA-angularJS/README.md

 # SPA-angularJS
-Repository for Single Page Web Applications with AngularJS Course in Coursera
+Repository for Single Page Web Applications with AngularJS course in Coursera